TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 	<a href="../">Home</a>
 </div>

-## A water fountain that's as interesting as your smartphone.
+## The water fountain that's as interesting as your smartphone.

 ### We noticed people were involved in their smartphones more than their surroundings or even other people.
 We wanted to change that.